Subscribe to AfricArt, it's FREE! News & deals on African Art, in your inbox.

 You are guaranteed to turn your relatives and friends green with envy.

-These paintings celebrate the unique beauty and character of the traditional African woman.
+These paintings celebrate the unique beauty and character of the traditional African woman as a collective.

 The tribal African woman will often boast a dark, chocolatey skin complexion.
-There's no shortage of melanin here, thanks to the blazing African sun.
+Yeah, there's no shortage of melanin here, thanks to the blazing African sun.

 Her hair a thick, black, kinky, beautiful crown.